LiskHQ/lisk-node/README.md

 Refer to the `op-node` configuration [documentation](https://docs.optimism.io/builders/node-operators/management/configuration#op-node) for detailed information about available options.

+> **Note**:
-Note: Some L1 nodes (e.g. Erigon) do not support fetching storage proofs.
+> <br> Some L1 nodes (e.g. Erigon) do not support fetching storage proofs.
 You can work around this by specifying `--l1.trustrpc` when starting op-node (add it in `op-node-entrypoint` and rebuild the docker image with `docker compose build`.)
 Do not do this unless you fully trust the L1 node provider.

 ## Snapshots